-Brighton, one of Boston's most diverse and dynamic neighborhoods, is both proximate to everything - within walking distance of many of the great urban districts in the Boston area - and overlooked - hidden behind the significant geographical barriers that surround its modest footprint.
-Embedded in the heart of Allston/Brighton, the Guest Street Study Area is one of the last mixed industrial areas in the neighborhood with an uncertain future.
-The goal of this study is to proactively work with the community to determine the future character and function of the district.
+Brighton, one of Boston's most diverse and dynamic neighborhoods, is within walking distance of many of the great urban districts in the Boston area but is often overlooked - hidden behind significant geographical barriers that surround its modest footprint.
+Embedded in the heart of the Allston/Brighton neighborhood, the Guest Street Area is one of the last mixed industrial areas in the neighborhood with an uncertain future.
+The goal of this Planning Study is to proactively work with the community to determine the future character and function of it.

-The study presents a tremendous opportunity to transform an undefined neighborhood sub-area into a vibrant urban district with a character and identity of its own.
+This study presents a tremendous opportunity to transform an undefined neighborhood sub-area into a vibrant urban district with a character and identity of its own.
 The study embraces an urban regeneration model that is in scale with the neighborhood yet responsive to the changing needs of the City's economic base.